 - Basilica di San Paolo Fuori le Mura.
 It is well south of the historic center.
 The largest after St. Peter’s Basilica.
 It is another magnificent church.

 - Church of Sant’Ignazio di Loyola.
 Walking up Via del Corso, is on the right before the Pantheon.
 The ceiling frescoes are impressive.

 - Church of Santa Maria della Vittoria.
 This church is famous for Bernini’s statue Ecstasy of St. Teresa.

 - Castel Sant’Angelo.
 Initially a Roman monument, has required multiple reforms to be configured as a fortress to protect the Popes.
 It is connected to the Vatican by an underground tunnel.
-Admission 10 €, open from 9am to 18pm, closed on Mondays.
+Admission 14 €, open from 9 am to 6 pm (Saturdays till 1 pm), closed on Mondays.